-This all new workflow brings 1-click SALSA setup to DAZ3D characters, out-of-the-box support for Genesis, Genesis 2, Genesis 3, Dragon, and Emotiguy character classes, and introduces new default shape groups that produce great looking results.
+This all new workflow brings 1-click SALSA setup to DAZ3D characters, out-of-the-box support for Genesis, Genesis 2, Genesis 3, Genesis 8, Dragon, and Emotiguy character classes, and introduces new default shape groups that produce great looking results.
 We leveraged features in 1.3.3 to create our new CM_DazSync script, along with a custom inspector, that provides a unique shape group capability that creates a great default setup, while also extending full shape group customization.

 PLEASE NOTE: These instructions require you to download and install the appropriate 1-Click asset scripts in your Unity project.
 If you skip this step, you will not find the option for 1-Click in the menu.